By Southeast Asia specialist Mary

-The fabrics used by the tailors are as good as you’ll find anywhere, but suits and dresses are run up for a fraction of the price.
+The fabrics used by the tailors are as good as you’ll find anywhere, but suits and dresses are made for a fraction of the price.
 Turnaround is quick: your first fitting within 24 hours and a finished garment a day later.

-The old areas in Hoi An are compact and pedestrianised and most of the hotels will supply bikes for getting around.
-Cycle down any of the alleyways that lead off the main thoroughfares and you could end up by the river, at a market or find a café or restaurant that’s hidden away.
+The old areas in Hoi An are compact and pedestrianized and most of the hotels will supply bikes for getting around.
+Cycle down any of the alleyways that lead off the main thoroughfares and you could end up by the river, at a market or find a cafe or restaurant that’s hidden away.

 Located off the south coast of Vietnam, and actually closer to Cambodia, Phu Quoc is an island where the beaches are a quiet contrast to the central beaches of Vietnam.

 A new airport has made the island much more accessible, and the most isolated beaches - palm-lined fine white-sand - are a 20-minute drive away.
 Most beaches only have one resort, and it’s rare to be in a hotel in Phu Quoc and look out and see another.

 You don’t need to venture too far into the pristine waters before you can look down and see small fish weaving and darting in the water around your feet.